Ludwig Steeg: Removal as Stadtpräsident and death

-During the last months of the war Steeg was eclipsed by Goebbels in preparing the defences of Berlin against the approaching Red Army.
+During the last months of the war, Steeg was made permanent Oberbürgermeister in February 1945 but was eclipsed by Goebbels in preparing the defences of Berlin against the approaching Red Army.
 He does not seem to have played any significant role in these events: he is not mentioned in any of the histories of Berlin at this time, such as Cornelius Ryan's The Last Battle or Anthony Reid and David Fisher's The Fall of Berlin.
 Nevertheless, his post as Oberbürgermeister made him the symbolic head of the capital of the German Reich.
 When the city surrendered to the Soviet forces on 2 May 1945, he was arrested and taken to a Soviet internment camp, where he died in unexplained circumstances in September.